Death of England: Closing Time

 Closing Time is the third and final chapter of the trilogy which opened in the Dorfman Theatre at the National Theatre, London on 18 September 2023 running until 11 November.
 It featured Jo Martin as Denise and Hayley Squires as Carly, however Martin had to withdraw from the production during the run.
 Sharon Duncan-Brewster took over in the role of Denise until closing.

 The play will be revived at @sohoplace in London's West End as part of the trilogy from 15 July to 28 September 2024 with Duncan-Brewster reprising the role of Denise with Erin Doherty as Carly.

 Face to Face (film)

 Death of England: Face to Face is a 2021 film directed by Clint Dyer and features Giles Terera as Delroy and Neil Maskell as Michael.
+This was performed and filmed in the Lyttelton Theatre at the National Theatre in London on 25 November 2021, premiering the same day at 10pm on Sky Arts.